 - Do whatever creative work you wish to the image before uploading, such as levels, tone curves, saturation and cropping but please do not re-size your images.

 - Upload the image file at the original resolution/size as captured by your camera, which doesn't mean that you shouldn't crop it, just don't enlarge or downsize it.
 In the case of digital art that's the original size as created on your computer.
 Beware of software that automatically downsizes files for emailing etc., which includes converting from 16 bit to 8 bit.
 If you are unsure compare the size in MB of the one you are sending to the original before you did anything to it.

-- Sharpening and noise reduction should be left to us because it will be applied after enlarging and is usually the last operation before printing, done to a finely controlled, exact amount which varies according to the image qualities and the degree of enlargement.
-Each image is individually assessed to determine the correct enlargement settings/method.
-However, sharpening often combined with noise reduction can be applied to a Raw file during the initial processing in Adobe Camera Raw to great advantage.
-To find out more please watch this video tutorial.
+- Sharpening and noise reduction should be left to us because it will be applied before and after enlarging in 2 or 3 distinct operations, including the very last one before printing, done to a finely controlled, exact amount which is determined by the unique file image qualities and the degree of enlargement.
+Each image is individually assessed to determine the correct enlargement settings and method.

 - Preferably upload the file in Tiff format, as a PSD or an uncompressed Jpeg.
 We also support PDF, and RAW files.
 If your file is any other format please convert it to one of these or contact us for advice.